niszet/pandocplay/README.md

 Following options are implemented preliminary.

 - `Pandoc.path`
+  - You can specify path to Pandoc executable.
+Default is "pandoc".
 - `Pandoc.args`
+  - You can add arguments for Pandoc.
+See [Options](https://pandoc.org/MANUAL.html#options) section in the manual of Pandoc for detail.
 - `Pandoc.extension`
+  - You can add extensions for Pandoc.
+See [Extensions](https://pandoc.org/MANUAL.html#extensions) section in the manual of Pandoc for detail.
 - `Pandoc.workdir`
-- `input.from`
-- `output.to`
-- `output.text.Add`
-- `output.pane`

-### Pandoc.path

-You can specify path to Pandoc executable.
-Default is "pandoc".

-### Pandoc.args

-You can add arguments for Pandoc.
-See [Options](https://pandoc.org/MANUAL.html#options) section in the manual of Pandoc for detail.

-### Pandoc.extension

-You can add extensions for Pandoc.
-See [Extensions](https://pandoc.org/MANUAL.html#extensions) section in the manual of Pandoc for detail.

-### Pandoc.workdir

-Running directory of pandoc.
+  - Running directory of pandoc.
 Default is current directory.
 Selected text range or code block is written to temp file when you exec pandoc.
 This temp file location and its filename cannot be changed.

-### input.from
+- `input.from`

-You can set input file format (This value is used with `--from` option.).
+  - You can set input file format (This value is used with `--from` option.).
 To know available file format, see [General options](https://pandoc.org/MANUAL.html#general-options) section in the manual of Pandoc for detail.

-### `output.to`
+- `output.to`

-You can set output file format (This value is used with `--to` option.).
+  - You can set output file format (This value is used with `--to` option.).
 To know available file format, see [General options](https://pandoc.org/MANUAL.html#general-options) section in the manual of Pandoc for detail.

-### output.text.Add
+- `output.text.Add`

-You can add output result at the next line of mouse cursor or after code block.
+  - You can add output result at the next line of mouse cursor or after code block.

-### output.pane
+- `output.text.addFormat`
+  - You can add output file format which specifed by `output.to` to the output result.
+- `output.pane`

-You can select to output to OUTPUT pane or not.
+  - You can select to output to OUTPUT pane or not.

 ## Known Issues